 USP conducts early stage evaluations of new and emerging technologies and trends to identify areas and potential needs for compendial standards.
 These evaluations also include assessment of analytical technologies that may advance reference standards characterization and enhance compendial testing performance.
-The evaluation process aids in the determination of potential standards that can then be developed through the USP standard-setting processes.
+The evaluation process aids in the determination of potential standards and analytical technology applications that can then be developed and integrated through the USP standard-setting processes.
 We achieve this by leveraging existing USP resources, and augmenting our capacity through collaboration with external organizations and external expertise and capabilities.

 Quantitative Nuclear Magnetic Resonance (qNMR)